Atimca/Reactive-programming-Article/README.md

 There are many terms used to describe this model of asynchronous programming and design.
 This document will use the following terms: An observer subscribes to an Observable.
 An Observable emits items or sends notifications to its observers by calling the observers’ methods.

 In other documents and other contexts, what we are calling an “observer” is sometimes called a “subscriber,” “watcher,” or “reactor.”
 This model in general is often referred to as the “reactor pattern”.

-Went from pull to push logic.
-We just react on what is going on.

 Way to stop to think about threads and strart to think about sequences.